stuartofmt/duetBackup/Readme.md

 ## README

-This plugin provides periodic (configurable) backup of duet3d SSB files.
+This plugin provides periodic or instant backups of duet3d SBC files.
 Backups are made to a Github repository, thereby ensuring the ability to roll back to earlier file versions.

 **Prerequisites:**
 SBC